Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

     The default is `sort_order='ascending'`.
     `'descending'` can be used as an alias for `'reverse'`.
 -   Add `sort_limit=10` to limit to approximately 10 search results.
-    Note that it is possible to get more results due to index optimizations.
+    Note that it's possible to get more results due to index optimizations.
     Use a list slice on the catalog search results to be absolutely sure that you get the maximum number of results, for example, `results = catalog(…, sort_limit=10)[:10]`.
     Also note that the use of `sort_limit` requires a `sort_on` as well.